contiva/sap-integration-suite-client/README.md

 1. Are your OAuth credentials correct?
 2. Does your client have the appropriate permissions?
 3. Is the token URL correct?

+### API Response Format Issues

+If you're having trouble with API response formats:

+1. The client attempts to normalize response formats automatically (enabled by default)
+2. If you need the original response format, disable normalization: `normalizeResponses: false`
+3. Examine the raw response with `console.log(JSON.stringify(response.data))` to understand its structure

 ### CORS Issues